raulvasile/fibotail/README.md

-# Tail Call optimisation with Fibonacci Sequence as example
+# Tail Call optimization with Fibonacci Sequence as example

-This is just a simple example of how powerful can Tail Call optimisation be for a small problem like generating the Nth Fibonacci term.
+This is just a simple example of how powerful can Tail Call optimization be for a small problem like generating the Nth Fibonacci term.

 A PDF presentation is also attached to the repo.